Ameobea/homepage/notes/content/posts/rust-tonic-request-response-size-limits.md

 ## The Fix

-The fix was simple - just specify a higher limits for message decoding and encoding:
+The fix was simple - just specify higher limits for message decoding and encoding:

 ```rust
 SubscriberClient::new(auth_service)